 Guyana Country Report

 Terrorism risks by transnational groups are low, and transnational crime is limited to extortion and armed robbery by Venezuelan gangs on border areas.
 There is a low risk of Islamist terrorism based in or directed from Guyana, despite the implication of a group of Guyanese men in an alleged plot to blow up fuel tanks at John F Kennedy International Airport in New York in 2007, there is a low risk overall of Islamist terrorism based in or directed from Guyana.
 The mainly Indo-Guyanese Sunni Muslim community makes up just over 7% of Guyana's population and is generally well-integrated into national economic, community, and political life.

-Border disputes with Suriname and Venezuela are likely to continue, but neither is likely to lead to a broader conflict.
+Border disputes with Suriname and Venezuela are likely to continue, but neither is likely to lead to a broader physical conflict.
 Relations with Suriname have improved considerably in recent years.
 Despite Venezuela claiming around two-thirds of Guyanese territory, and the discovery of oil in disputed maritime territory fueling the dispute since 2015, the intensification of Venezuela's own internal political crisis makes military intervention highly unlikely.
 Increasing migration flows from Venezuela are likely to lead to increased allocation of Guyanese military patrols on the border for the purposes of combatting transnational crime.
-However, this is unlikely to substantially raise inter-state war risks.
+However, this is unlikely to raise inter-state war risks.

 Vaccines required to enter the country